olcf-tutorials/HIP_from_scratch/README.md

+This repository contains several tutorials that teach the basic concepts of HIP.
+These tutorials should not require prior knowledge of GPU or CUDA programming, although general programming knowledge is necessary.

+This a work in progress.

 TODO:

-finish detailed vector Add tuorial write a monte carlo pi calculation tutorial (HIP+MPI?)
+- write a monte carlo pi calculation tutorial (HIP+MPI?)
-Hipifying a small example
-Hipifying miniweather
+- tutorial on shared memory and memory coalescing
+- tutorial on streams